The Five Most Common Mental Mistakes

 2 OBSESSED WITH SCORE.

 Yes, we keep score and it’s an important aspect of the game; however, if golfers only focus on their scores, it will create a major distraction.
 Thinking of score too much creates anxiety and added tension, to cope with this feeling and sensations, experts recommend to use gummies made of CBD for anxiety .
-Instead, focus on the process of each shot.
+Despite the difference between just any CBD product and a full spectrum hemp oil, there are still further distinctions that can be found in quality of Hemp grown.
+Focus on the process of each shot.
 Use a mental routine, breath deep and survey the shot at hand.
 Check for wind, elevation changes — basically, do what you can to distract yourself from your score and think more about hitting shots.
 You can only control the current shot, and thinking of what could happen to your score will only pull you away from making a relaxed, confident swing.

 3 REACTING EMOTIONALLY TO POOR SHOTS.

 Golf can be a frustrating game, if we let it.
 If every time you hit a poor shot you react with anger and frustration, it will be very difficult to bounce back and be ready for the next shot.
 When we experience frustration, it affects our tension level, decision-making and enjoyment of the game.
 No one hits good shots all the time, but your reaction to your poor shots will determine your mind-set for the next shot.

 The best players use a post-shot routine to learn from a shot instead of constantly being critical of their performance.
 Being able to learn from the shot and move on is a mental game skill you should develop.
 Ask yourself, “Why did that ball go there?
 Was it a mental error or physical error?”
 Then make a practice swing and put the club back into the bag and move on to the next shot, leaving the last shot behind.
 If you can manage your emotions, you’ll begin to bounce back quicker and enjoy the game more.